 The mission of L.A.-based cookware company Our Place, founded by Pakistani immigrant Shiza Shahid, is to share the connective power of a home-cooked meal through its attractive and ethically made cookware.
-One of its best-selling pans, the Always Pan, is one of our favorites for good reason: The multi-purpose skillet is made of eco-friendly aluminum that’s also non-toxic and free of PFOA and PTFE.
+One of its best-selling pans, the Always Pan, is one of our favorites for good reason: The multi-purpose skillet is made of eco-friendly aluminum.

 “The Always Pan can work as a nonstick frying pan, sauté pan, skillet, or saucier with ease,” says Donna Currie, a product tester for The Spruce Eats.

-There’s a reason Omsom kicks off The Spruce Eats’ new “On the Fly” series.
-Founded by fiery sister duo Vanessa and Kim Pham, daughters of Vietnamese refugees, Omsom (which means “rowdy'' in Vietnamese) launched its East Asian- and Southeast Asian-inspired sauce and spice pantry kits about a year ago—at the start of the pandemic.
+There’s a reason Omsom kicks off The Spruce Eats’ “On the Fly” series.
+Founded by fiery sister duo Vanessa and Kim Pham, daughters of Vietnamese refugees, Omsom (which means “rowdy'' in Vietnamese) launched its East Asian and Southeast Asian-inspired sauce and spice pantry kits in 2020.

-“They did this with grace and determination, educating everyone who would listen on the culture behind their business, as well as fighting for social justice in their communities and others,’” says Associate Food Editor Lauryn Bodden.
+“They did this with grace and determination, educating everyone who would listen on the culture behind their business, as well as fighting for social justice in their communities and others,” says freelance editor Lauryn Bodden.